 For Immediate Release

-The Immigration Policy Center (IPC), established in 2003, is the policy arm of the American Immigration Council.
-IPC's mission is to shape a rational conversation on immigration and immigrant integration.
+The Immigration Policy Center (IPC) is the research and policy arm of the American Immigration Council.
+IPC's mission is to shape a rational national conversation on immigration and immigrant integration.
 Through its research and analysis, IPC provides policymakers, the media, and the general public with accurate information about the role of immigrants and immigration policy on U.S. society.
 IPC reports and materials are widely disseminated and relied upon by press and policy makers.
 IPC staff regularly serves as experts to leaders on Capitol Hill, opinion-makers and the media.
-IPC is a non-partisan organization that neither supports nor opposes any political party or candidate for office.
+IPC, formed in 2003 is a non-partisan organization that neither supports nor opposes any political party or candidate for office.

 A division of the American Immigration Council.
 Visit our website at http://www.immigrationpolicy.org/.